-It may sound rather sad, but we are evolutionarily predetermined to die of old age.
-Dying of old age is required to make possible alternation of generations.
+It may sound rather sad, but we are evolutionarily preprogrammed to die of old age.
+Sad to say, dying of old age is required to make possible alternation of generations.
 If humans or any other organisms didn’t perish, their populations would soon grow to its maximum, and there would be no place for new organisms with new traits.

-Efficient adaptation of a biological species to changing environments requires the appearance of new organisms with new traits.
+Efficient adaptation of a biological species to changing environments requires emerging new organisms with new traits.
 Probably, if organisms were able to adapt to new environments much better during their lives, there would be no need for the appearance of new generations.

 The species reproducing predominantly by asexual reproduction don’t actually die of aging.
 For instance, bacteria split but don’t die of aging.
 In the case of asexual reproduction, the adaptation to environmental change mainly occurs due to a very large number of organisms, for example, like microorganisms.
 Because as a result of asexual reproduction, offspring don’t differ too much from parents, asexual reproduction might be more valuable in stable environments.

-The emergence of sexual reproduction caused interchange of generations much more valuable.
+The emergence of sexual reproduction caused interchange of generations much more valuable trait, in evolutionary terms.
 Bigger organisms like humans tend to reproduce sexually and therefore change generations.
 You can read more about evolutionary aging theories here.

 Mechanisms of aging